- TroyB

 Let's talk about the core function of WinSCP instead:

-I also needed access to directories like /root and /var/lib/mysql.
-After some tinkering with the settings I figured out that for Debian and Ubunutu, I have to open the Login -> Advances window, navigate to the 'SFTP' tree item and type sudo /usr/lib/openssh/sftp-server in the SFTP server box.
-This allowed me to use my non-root credentials to gain root access.
+.
+After some tinkering with the settings I figured out that for Debian and Ubuntu, I have to open the Login > Advanced window, navigate to the SFTP tree item and type sudo /usr/lib/openssh/sftp-server

 -